grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 #### Default routes/ingress

-Today it's not possible to define none https route.
-By seperating routes and ingress in to seperate configs in the crd we should be able to seperate these defaults easier.
+Today it's not possible to define none https route for openshift users.
+By seperating routes and ingress in to seperate configs in the crd we should be able to seperate the defaults configs for each object easier.
+It would also become easier to provide the entire object to the users so they can set any config they want.

-In openshift a good default is TLS enabled by default.
-While in ingress it's not as easy.
+In openshift a good default is TLS enabled by default since it's built in to openshift.
+While in ingress it's not as easy since we don't know how certificate generation is managed.

 So what needs to change?